 Reducing energy consumption saves money and helps protect the environment.
 Installing energy efficient equipment, adjusting settings, and making changes to routine practices will reduce spending on utilities.
 Even if you don't own your building there are still plenty of opportunities to make improvements.

 The Clark Public Utilities Green Lights Program funds renewable energy projects throughout the Pacific Northwest.
-To sign up for the Green Lights Program contact Key Accounts Manager Michelle Missfeldt with the following information:
+The Clark Public Utilities Green Lights Program funds renewable energy projects throughout the Pacific Northwest.
+To learn more and sign up for the Green Lights Program visit the website.

 Energy Star labels indicate energy efficient office equipment, and the website also offers a tools and resources library with information about building energy management, heating and cooling, lighting, etc.